aashikreddy/QR-Code-Scan-Generate-Web-App/README.md

 # 📱 QR Code Scan & Generate Web App

 A simple and interactive **web application** that allows users to **generate** QR codes from any text or URL and **scan** QR codes using their device’s webcam in real time.
-This project was built to practice **API calls, JavaScript, and modern web development techniques**.
+This project was built to practice **API calls, JavaScript, Node.js basics, and modern web development techniques**.

 ---